Akshay-Kumar/MovieTime/README.md

 Here details about Now playing movies and no of tickets available in a particular theatre for particular movie, Movie Details, ticket cost for registered users

 3. Existing System:

-Present System developed in ASP.NET, there are some limitations.
+Present System developed in ASP.NET and there are some limitations.
- -> It is server scripting language.
+ 1. It is server scripting language.
- -> It is very code  complex.
+ 2. It is very code  complex.
- -> It Doesn’t Support language interoperability.
+ 3. It Doesn’t Support language interoperability.

 4. Proposed System:
 Asp.net Support code behind technology